Dr. Michael Delahoyde

 The 25-year-old Oxford was permitted an extensive tour of the continent: France, Germany, and especially Italy over the course of sixteen months.
 In Italy, he visited almost all of the Italian locations that later would provide the settings for Shakespeare's Italian plays.
 Mantua seems especially key to a number of Shakespeare/Oxford connections (esp.
 Lucrece and The Winter's Tale) and to Oxford's musical life.

-January 7, 1575 -- Oxford left Court with Paris as his first destination; he took 8 men with him (two gentlemen, two grooms, a housekeeper, etc.).
+January 7, 1575 -- Possibly this early, Oxford may have left Court with Paris as his first destination; he took 8 men with him (two gentlemen, two grooms, a housekeeper, etc.).

 "By February 7, de Vere had left the country."
 Nathaniel Baxter was one retainer known to have accompanied him from the start.
-They probably travelled from Dover to Calais, then would have undertaken a five- or six-day journey to Paris, Henri III's royal court at the Louvre, where he likely met Catherine de Medici, Henri of Navarre, and Ronsard.
+Ralph Hopton and William Lewyn joined later.
+Oxford probably travelled from Dover to Calais, then would have undertaken a five- or six-day journey to Paris, Henri III's royal court at the Louvre, where he likely met Catherine de Medici, Henri of Navarre, sonneteer Ronsard, and Jacques Amyot (translator of Plutarch and French ambassador to Venice).
+Oxford stayed a month in Paris.

 been in Paris for some time.